 • And, of course, do they have ideas about which journals will suit your specific research field?

-Search call for papers
+Search for call for papers

 Most journals remain open for general submissions year-round.
 But often, a journal will promote a particular theme or topic by creating a special issue and putting out a call for papers (essentially a specific ask for submissions related to the theme).